anishs37/silver-shades/README.md

-# silver-shades
+# Silver Shades

-Code and relevant files for BTE Hackathon 2024
+The modern way for automatic blind control in classrooms.